caxulex/TimeTracker/PRODUCTION_FIXES_GUIDE.md

 # Production Fixes Guide - TimeTracker V1

+> # ⚠️ MANDATORY READING FOR AI ASSISTANTS ⚠️
+>
+> **ATTENTION GITHUB COPILOT / AI ASSISTANT:**
+>
+> Before making ANY changes to TimeTracker clones (V2.0, V3.0, or any fork), you **MUST** read and follow this entire document.
+This guide exists because we broke the production app while developing a clone on December 30, 2025, and spent hours fixing it.
+>
+> **YOUR RESPONSIBILITIES:**
+> 1. Read this ENTIRE document before suggesting code changes
+> 2. Cross-reference ALL container names, ports, and hostnames
+> 3. Verify auth state management follows the patterns here
+> 4. Check ALLOWED_HOSTS includes all necessary entries
+> 5. Never assume Docker changes take effect without rebuild
+> 6. Always warn the user if a proposed change could cause issues documented here
+>
+> **If you skip this guide, you WILL break the application.**

+---

 **Created:** December 30, 2025
 **Purpose:** Document all fixes applied to production and lessons learned to prevent breaking the app when developing V2.0